monis256/ottawa-recreation-reservation/README.md

 }
 ```

-File in [`json/reserve.json`](json/reserve.json) that has the same structure, but we use it only for setting facilities and slots we want to reserve.
+File [`json/reserve.json`](json/reserve.json) has the same structure, but we use it only for setting facilities and slots we want to reserve.

 ## Prerequisites